MitchellSturba/Simulation-of-Autonomous-Vehicles/README.md

 <img src="https://developer.nvidia.com/blog/parallelforall/wp-content/uploads/2016/08/training-624x291.png" width="55%">

 ## Data
 The data this model was trained on represents a larger proportion of turns in the road in order to avoid a biased towards always driving straight, however it should be noted that the most common steering angle is still 0 since the vehicle always moves forward and is trained to stay within the lanes as best as possible.
-The data was gathered from the 'Windridge City' scene by a human controlling the car with a keyboard (although a joystick would yield better results) and frames and steering angles were stored in memory.
+The data was gathered from the 'Windridge City' scene by a human controlling the car with a keyboard (although a joystick would yield better results) where frames and steering angles were stored in memory.

 <img src="Screenshots/SteeringAngles.png" width="55%">